Different types of psoriasis cause different symptoms. It can appear as thickened, discolored plaques that may be itchy.

-The exact cause of the condition is unclear, but it appears to involve both genetic and environmental factors.
-Even if a person inherits these genetic factors, they may never develop psoriasis, unless they encounter a trigger.
+The exact cause of psoriasis is unclear, but it appears to involve both genetic and environmental factors.
+Even if a person inherits these genetic factors, they may never develop psoriasis unless they encounter a trigger.

-Triggers may include certain infectious diseases, such as strep throat.
-The issues below can both trigger the initial appearance of psoriasis and cause existing symptoms to flare:
+The factors below can both trigger the initial appearance of psoriasis and cause existing symptoms to flare:

 - alcohol consumption

 - cold weather